Monad transformers

 The interpreter underlying monad is going to be modularly enhanced with different effects.

-A simple (non-monadic) interpreter of expressions
+A simple (non-monadic) interpreter of expressions:

-data Expr = Lit Integer | Expr :+: Expr s_eval :: Expr -> Integer s_eval (Lit n) = n s_eval (e1 :+: e2) = s_eval e1 + s_eval e2
+data Expr = Lit Integer | Expr :+: Expr s_eval :: Expr -> Integer s_eval (Lit n) = n s_eval (e1 :+: e2) = s_eval e1 + s_eval e2This code is not monadic, but we can change that.

 Interpreter0: no side-effects